 Do you need assistance with health-related issues?
 We have effective programs that provide you with counselling and referral services for substance abuse and detox support.
 We partner with health service providers to make sure you have access to HIV prevention services.
 We also partner with health service providers in helping you if you have a child or children diagnosed with Fetal Alcohol Spectrum Disorder (FASD) and who are involved in the justice system.
 Within all of these services we provide one on one, couple, family and group counselling.

 Are you dealing with family or youth matters?
-We have various youth and family programming available throughout the province.
-We have Family Advocates in the communities of Terrace and Prince George that assist Indigenous people whose children may be at risk of having children taken into the care of the Ministry of Children and Family Development (MCFD).
+We have various family and youth programming available throughout the province.
+We have Family and Youth Advocates in the communities of Terrace and Prince George that assist Indigenous people who may be at risk of having children taken into the care of the Ministry of Children and Family Development (MCFD).
 We advocate on behalf of Indigenous parents whose children have been apprehended, and who require guidance and support with reunification.
 We also have Indigenous youth gang prevention services in Nanaimo and Williams Lake.
 And we help families who have children living with FASD and are facing criminal charges.
 Our advocates encourage, they know when to listen, they care, keep confidences, withhold judgments, provide information and act as a positive role model.

 Do you need help with safety issues?
-Our highly successful Women’s Right to Be Safe Guide can assist Indigenous women living in BC who are at risk of violence, or who are currently experiencing violence.
+Our highly successful Women’s Right to Be Safe Guide can assist Indigenous women living in B.C. who are at risk of violence, or who are currently experiencing violence.
 We are developing several programs that provide help to children, women and the elderly who are experiencing various types of violence.
-We will guide you to effective resources to improve you community safety, enhance your ability to seek supportive services and reduce potential future incidences of violence.
+We will guide you to effective resources to improve your community safety, enhance your ability to seek supportive services and reduce potential future incidences of violence.